joshuahwfwEE/xilinx-hdmi-passthrough-system/README.md

 dynmaic_config_VDMA(): to be support rx timing custom mode
 to be support DRU function

+240123: solved the issue of missing parameter in axi_subset_converter while generate the block design
+        solved the issue of design's wrapper mistmatch in creat_proj.tcl

 hardware setup:
 1 hdmi_mgb2_v11 at ht3_a24, ddr_ht3 8g at ht3_a15,a16,a17